Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Therapeutic Drug Monitoring

-In the setting of potential toxicity, it is reasonable for a clinician to use TDM to determine whether the toxicity is due to an efavirenz concentration in excess of the normal therapeutic range.58,59 Dose reduction would be considered appropriate management of drug toxicity; however, dose reduction should be used with caution.
-Also, TDM should be considered when dosing efavirenz in children aged 3 months to <3 years due to increased oral clearance and variable PK properties in this young age group.
-TDM should also be considered when using a lower dose of efavirenz, such as the dose found in Symfi Lo, in children weighing ≥40 kg.
-Two weeks after the initiation of efavirenz in patients aged <3 years, clinicians should measure the plasma concentration of efavirenz.
-In cases where a dose adjustment may be necessary, clinicians should consult an expert in pediatric HIV infection prior to adjusting dosage.
-If a child initiated efavirenz at an investigational dose while <3 years of age, some experts would also measure plasma concentration at age 3 years after the child transitions to the recommended dose for children aged ≥3 years.
+It is reasonable for a clinician to use TDM to determine whether a patient is experiencing toxicity because the concentration of EFV is higher than the normal therapeutic range.56,57 Dose reduction or drug discontinuation would be considered appropriate management of drug toxicity.
+Dose reduction is best performed in consultation with an expert in pediatric HIV.
+Also, TDM should be considered when administering EFV to children aged 3 months to <3 years due to increased oral clearance and variable PK properties in this young age group.
+TDM should also be considered when using a lower dose of EFV, such as the dose found in Symfi Lo, in children weighing ≥40 kg.
+Two weeks after initiating EFV in patients aged <3 years, clinicians should measure the plasma concentration of EFV.
+In cases where a dose adjustment may be necessary, clinicians should consult an expert in pediatric HIV infection prior to adjusting the dose.
+If a child initiated EFV at an investigational dose while <3 years of age, some experts would also measure plasma concentration at age 3 years after the child transitions to the recommended dose for children aged ≥3 years.

-The currently accepted minimum effective concentration of efavirenz is a mid-dose concentration (C12h) >1 mg/L in adults, and concentrations of >4.0 mg/L are associated with CNS side effects.51 A recent study in children showed that a higher proportion of children with a C12h <1 mg/L showed evidence of viral replication than those with a C12h >1 mg/L.60 However, the validity using a single target has been called into question.61 In addition, a lower limit of C12h > 0.7mg/L was most predictive of virologic outcome in a study of 180 adults.62 Findings from a study of 128 African children (aged 1.7–13.5 years) suggest that the C24h threshold for increased risk of unsuppressed viral load is C24h 0.65 mg/L.35
+The currently accepted minimum effective concentration of EFV is a mid-dose concentration (C12h) >1 mg/L in adults, and concentrations of >4.0 mg/L are associated with CNS side effects.46 However, the validity using a single target has been called into question.58 In addition, a lower limit of C12h >0.7mg/L was most predictive of virologic outcome in a study of 180 adults.59 Findings from a study of 128 African children (aged 1.7–13.5 years) suggest that the C24h threshold for increased risk of unsuppressed viral load is C24h 0.65 mg/L.36

 - Abdelhady AM, Shugg T, Thong N, et al. Efavirenz inhibits the human ether-a-go-go related current (hERG) and induces QT interval prolongation in CYP2B6*6*6 allele carriers.
 J Cardiovasc Electrophysiol.
 2016;27(10):1206-1213.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/27333947.